-As of version 2.0.0, PyRadiomics will be available for installation via pip.
+Pre-built binaries are available on PyPi for installation via pip.
 For the python versions mentioned below, wheels are automatically generated for each release of PyRadiomics, allowing you to install pyradiomics without having to compile anything.
 For other python versions, a source distribution is also available, but this requires compiling the C extensions.

-- Ensure that you have python installed on your machine, version 2.7, 3.4, 3.5 or 3.6 (64-bits).

-- Install PyRadiomics:
+- Ensure that you have python installed on your machine, version 3.5, 3.6 or 3.7 (64-bits). - Install PyRadiomics:

+'''

-- python -m pip install pyradiomics
+python -m pip install pyradiomics

+'''